 Naturally, work culture differs from one company to another.
 With the influx of modern technology companies and digital media enterprises, many employers in Phoenix offer their employees certain perks to allow them to strike a healthier work-life balance and generally become more productive workers.
 Policies such as flexible working hours, working from home and job sharing are now commonplace in Phoenix.

 The general working environment in Phoenix is said to be less cut-throat and competitive than in other prominent economic hubs such as New York, Boston, Chicago and Los Angeles, and employees in Phoenix report experiencing relatively high levels of job satisfaction as well as job security.
 Many companies across industries such as health, education and technology also offer their workers educational support and opportunities for career progression, both of which are important factors in terms of staff retention.
-While salaries in Phoenix may be slightly less than the national average for the USA, this seems to be a fairly minor trade-off with regard to the other lifestyle benefits awarded to workers.
+While salaries in Phoenix may be slightly less than the national average, this seems to be a fairly minor trade-off considering the other lifestyle benefits awarded to workers.

-On the whole, Phoenix is a great place for those starting out in their careers and people looking to take a step back and enjoy a better work-life balance that affords them more quality time with family.
-It is also a great place to be an entrepreneur thanks to all the city’s business-friendly incentives.
+On the whole, Phoenix is a great place for those starting out in their careers or those looking to take a step back and enjoy a better work-life balance that affords them more quality time with family.
+It is also a great place for entrepreneurs thanks to the city’s business-friendly incentives.

 ►For more on monthly expenses Phoenix residents are likely to incur, check out our Cost of Living in Phoenix page